-Performance Criteria Syllabus You can: You will: Identify the cases that reconfirmation of continuit entitlement 2.
-Obtain information of continuing entitlement from the appropriate person/establishment (i) Dependents pensions (ii) Pensioners rom (iii) National Fraud Initiative (iv) Ill health (v) Spouse's pensions (vi) Temporary pensions (vii) Discretionary pension
+Performance Criteria Syllabus You can: You will: 1.
+Identify the cases that require confirmation of continuing entitlement ocess four cases covering at least two of the following types of views: 2.
+Obtain information of continuing entitlement from the appropriate person/establishment (i) (ii) (iii) (iv) (v) (vi) (vii) Dependents pensions Pensioners National Fraud Initiative Ill health Spouse's pensions Temporary pensions Discretionary pension